Metastability between the clicks of Muller's ratchet: Proof of Theorem : the infinite dimensional case

-To go back to $\PR^{(d)}$, we will use again Proposition \ref{M:Girs}.
+To go back to an upper-bound in terms of the original process, we want again to exploit Proposition \ref{M_Girs}.
 So we need to again ensure upper-bounds on the third moments for the last components for which we lost the information.

-For the time-interval $[0, t_H]$, in order to exploit independence as much as possible, we will exploit the representation given in Proposition \ref{M:Kcomp}.
-Since $x_\zeta \in E$, we have $M_3^{[F]}(0)\le m_3/y$.
-From Proposition \ref{M:moment_controlk}, we thus define $m_H$ such that for any $x_\zeta \in E$ :
+We exploit the representation given in Proposition \ref{M_Kcomp}, firstly on the time-interval $[0, 2t_H]$.
+Since $x_\zeta \in E\eD$, we have $M_3\eF(0)\le \mpr/y$.
+Thanks to Lemma \ref{M_moment_controlk}, we can thus define $m_H>0$ such that the following inequality holds a.s. on the event $\{2 t_H < T\eJD_{y/4}\}$, for any $d\in \II{J, \infty}$ and any $x_\zeta \in E\eD$: